Chetannrajputt/Credit-Card-Default-Prediction./README.md

 By applying XGBoost Classifier with recall 60.60%, we can predict with 81.60% accuracy whether a customer is likely to default next month.

 ## 📜 **Credits**
-Anas | Chetan Rajput | Sarthak Rastogi
+Chetan Rajput |Anas| Sarthak Rastogi

 ## 📚 **References**
 Using SMOTE - https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/